mmmorris1975/aws-runas/docs/quickstart.md

 If you are using the DEB or RPM package for Linux, no additional work is required other than installing the package.

-If using the ZIP file, unzip it and move the extracted `aws-runas` file to a location in your PATH, so you can simply execute  the command without having to provide the full path to the file.
-Many people will simply create a bin directory inside their home directory (`mkdir ~/bin`), and add that to their shell's PATH, so they have a locally-controlled directory to contain their individual tooling.
+If using the ZIP file, unzip it and move the extracted `aws-runas` file to a location in your PATH, so you can execute the command without having to provide the full path to the file.
+Many people will simply create a bin directory inside their home directory (`mkdir ~/bin`), and add that to their shell's PATH, so they have a locally-controlled directory containing their individual tooling.

 ##### Shell completion
 Tab completion for bash and zsh is supported in aws-runas.
 Using the DEB and RPM packages automatically installs the